yunusulucay/docker-orchestration/README.md

 To use download the files.
 In the same directory run "docker-compose up --build -d"

+Wait for a while like 2-3 minutes.
+In browser go to localhost:8050

 For detailed information about the project you can look at the article : https://medium.com/p/a91a276f1c79/edit